Strength After 60: The Key Workout to Keep You Active

 Sustained Benefits

-Over four years, the researchers monitored the participants’ physical strength, including leg strength, handgrip strength, and lean leg mass.
+Over the course of four years, the researchers monitored the participants’ physical strength, including leg strength, handgrip strength, and lean leg mass.

-Measurements were taken at the start and end of the supervised 12-month training period, as well as one year and three years after the program concluded.
+Measurements were taken at the start and end of the 12-month supervised training period, as well as one year and three years after the program ended.

 Notably, those in the heavy weightlifting group were the only participants who maintained their leg strength from the baseline measurements taken at the study’s onset.